 - Good knowledge of Flash (Animate), its tools and workspace are an essential prerequisite to understand the concepts, methods and techniques described below.
 Our goal is not to repeat what the other available sources of Flash knowledge cover in detail, but to bring some clarity about specific advanced ways of using the program.

 - This is not intended to be a step-by-step guide.
 It is an attempt to describe the process in its complexity, focusing on character-related specifics and trying to cast light over areas that are usually not even mentioned in books about Flash.

 - The text below assumes that readers are already animators or people with interest and knowledge of animation, its specific vocabulary, methods and practices.

 - In this article we will be focusing mostly on the technical aspects of Flash animation production.
 The creative and artistic side of the problems will rarely be addressed.

 Every time we say Symbol, we mean Graphic Symbol.
 Every time we say Tween, we mean Classic Tween.

-Bones in Flash are totally useless – a ridiculous failure which only authors paid by Adobe are trying to promote.
+Bones in Flash are totally useless.
+Only authors paid by Adobe are trying to promote this feature.